Sunday, 30 October 2016

 2. COUNTING SQUARES

 Approximation is possible by plotting the figure to scale on cross-sectional paper and counting the squares.
-Each square represents x number of square feet.
+Each square represents number of square feet.
 Incomplete squares along the edges of the cross section are visually combined and averaged.

 3. PLANIMETER